 Healthy parenting includes doing your best to create a loving environment, supporting your kids so that their talents and interests thrive, and guiding them as they increasingly build their own life.

 All parents are going to make mistakes that impact their children.
 It’s one of the terrifying realizations you make very early on.
 They’ll benefit from your strengths, but sadly it’s inevitable that your vulnerabilities will also affect them.
 While I was pregnant I knew that I knew I was being a “good enough” mom to my unborn son; I wasn’t eating much fast food (although I was amazed he didn’t come out looking like a chicken nugget) and I was getting plenty of rest.
 But things got a lot fuzzier when he was a babe in arms; there are lots of potential mistakes that can be made.
 This parenting gig is humbling.

 Yet some problems are harder to see than others.
 What is one of them?

 What is enmeshment?

 Perhaps you’re a mother that shares too much, or a dad that’s needy.
 So, your children get the message that it’s not okay to be independent and that they need to be your confidante or buddy.
 It might never occur to that child, even as an adult, not to include their parent in daily decisions.
 Multiple texts go on all day long.
-When a new boyfriend casually says, “Hey why don’t you come back from holiday break a day early so we can hang out?” there’s shock and almost ridicule.
+When a new boyfriend casually says, “Hey why don’t you come back from holiday break a day early so we can hang out?” there’s shock and perhaps ridicule.
 “I can’t go back early.
 I always spend this time with my mom.”

 What’s the danger of enmeshment?

 Enmeshment can sound like a lot of things.
 Again, in a certain context, these statements aren’t manipulative.
 But when they’re repeated over and over, when the message is “don’t leave me, don’t abandon me,” the child or adult child can feel trapped over time.

 “I don’t know what I’d do without you.“